 Avoid OpenShift Application Idling

 OpenShift is a great Platform-as-a-Service provided by Red Hat to host web applications in a cloud environment.
-I use OpenShift to host a few services, such as my iPhone Tracking service (coming soon).
+I use OpenShift to host a few services, such as my iPhone Tracking service (details here).

 The OpenShift free plan provides three small Amazon EC2 instances to use without a CPU, memory or bandwidth cap – this is perfect for running some of the small web applications I develop.
 However, the free plan also has a big limitation: if an application does not receive an HTTP request within 24 hours, it will be suspended.